cyclic-software/www/content/posts/users-are-the-best-feature.md

 #### What is next?

 How do we magically &quot;get&quot; users?
-Where is the “hello world” for user acquisition?
-Where is the “npm init” for this feature?
+Where is the &quot;hello world&quot; for user acquisition?
+Where is the &quot;npm init&quot; for this feature?

 Well this post series is an attempt to catalogue the specific tactics and actions that have worked for me.